 Parents have the right to withdraw their child from all parts of relationship, sex and health education except for those parts included in the statutory National Curriculum for Science.
 The school, however, will work with parents to ensure they that it is delivering relationship, sex and health education in a way that they support.

 Parents have the right to view the materials used.

-If parents are considering the withdrawal of their child, they should contact the Lead Practitioner for their child's department.
+If parents are considering the withdrawal of their child, they should contact the Lead Teacher for Woodview.